Eisenia fetida: Uses

-Moreover, red worm is widely used in fishing, being one of the most ideal baits for tench, bream and roach.
+Moreover, red worm is widely used in fishing, being one of the most ideal baits for tench, bream, and roach.

 Odor

-When roughly handled, a redworm exudes a pungent liquid, thus the specific name fetida meaning "foul-smelling".
+When roughly handled a redworm exudes a pungent liquid, thus the specific name fetida meaning "foul-smelling".
 This is presumably an antipredator adaptation.

 Related species

-Eisenia fetida is closely related to E. andrei, also referred to as E. f. andrei.
-The only simple way of distinguishing the two species is that E. fetida is sometimes lighter in colour.
+E. fetida is closely related to E. andrei, also referred to as E. f. andrei.
+The only simple way of distinguishing the two species is that E. fetida is sometimes lighter in colour, however identification by morphology is not reliable.
 Molecular analyses have confirmed their identity as separate species, and breeding experiments have shown that they do produce hybrids.

-The mitochondrial genetic characteristics of the Irish population of E. fetida could be the result of reproductive isolation and so suggests that this sample may constitute an unrecognized species or subspecies of E. fetida.
+The mitochondrial genetic characteristics of the Irish population of E. fetida could be the result of reproductive isolation, so suggests that this sample may constitute an unrecognized species or subspecies of E. fetida.